 USVI Relocation Program.
-In order to enable us to recruit top talent and incentivize key personnel to relocate, we offer a relocation package to individuals at the director level and above who relocate to the USVI to work for OMS (the "USVI

-Relocation Program").
-The USVI Relocation Program includes relocation benefits such as moving expenses, home sale support, a housing allowance for up to five years, payment of children's school tuition fees, payment of "home leave" travel for return trips to the continental United States and tax gross ups on certain taxable benefits, in each case subject to certain limits and exceptions.
+In order to enable us to recruit top talent and incentivize key personnel to relocate, we offer a relocation package to individuals at the director level and above who relocate to the USVI to work for OMS (the "USVI Relocation Program").
+The USVI Relocation Program includes relocation benefits such as moving expenses, home sale support, a housing allowance for up to five years, payment of children's school tuition fees, payment of "home leave" travel for return trips to the continental United States and tax gross-ups on certain taxable benefits, in each case subject to certain limits and exceptions.
 Upon a participant's retirement or involuntary termination without cause, such participant is eligible to receive reimbursement for relocation costs back to the continental United States.
 In addition, if a participant at the level of executive vice president is involuntarily terminated without cause, such participant is eligible to receive a severance payment equal to one year's base salary if such termination of employment occurs within the first year following relocation and six months' base salary if such termination occurs at any time after the first year following relocation.
 We believe that our USVI Relocation Program is necessary to attract and retain talent that is critical to the success of our USVI operations.
-For 2017, each of Messrs.
+During 2018, each of Messrs.
 Bourque and Walker received benefits under the USVI Relocation Program, as set forth in the "Summary Compensation Table" below and accompanying footnotes.
-Messrs.
-Faris, Anderson and Britti did not receive any benefits under the USVI Relocation Program because they are US-based executives.